What Does a Physiotherapist Do? A Complete Guide for Scarborough Patients

 • Motor vehicle accident recovery

 The clinic’s welcoming environment and patient-centered philosophy create a supportive atmosphere where you feel heard, respected, and confident in your treatment plan.
-Advanced techniques including manual therapy, therapeutic exercise, modalities, and patient education combine to deliver optimal outcomes.

 Frequently Asked Questions